P79N6A/V-Browser/README.md

-## This Porject Is Currently On A Undefined Hiatus Till Further Notice
+## This Project Is Currently On A Undefined Hiatus Till Further Notice

 # V-Browser
 V-Browser is a WIP Android Web Browser with the goal of adding security and flexibility to the user's browser experience.